Read This First

 Prompt 2: In addition, it appears that some think the figurative attaching of violence to words legitimizes a retaliation of literal violence.
 Elaborate on this.

-The section turns on The Legitimization of Retaliation through Figurative Language, Redefining Violence to Include Words, and Potential Consequences.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Legitimization of Retaliation through Figurative Language, Redefining Violence to Include Words, and Potential Consequences in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Legitimization of Retaliation through Figurative Language distinct from Redefining Violence to Include Words.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Legitimization of Retaliation through Figurative Language distinct from Redefining Violence to Include Words.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Moral Equivalence